ovh/docs/pages/platform/private-registry/migrate-helm-charts-from-chartmuseum-to-oci/guide.it-it.md

 > [!primary]
 >
-> Important: The tool copies Helm charts but don't delete them from Chartmuseum.
+> Important: The tool copies Helm charts but does not delete them from Chartmuseum.

 ### Use OCI Helm charts